2qx/short-metadata-protocol/README.md

  [TODO check parse.bytecode case](https://cashtokens.org/docs/bcmr/chip#rendering-nfts-in-user-interfaces)

-For example, to record an icon of a fungible token created from the seventh input, the `<meta>` tag would be `0x02 1207`, where the Name for an *NFT* on the fourth *output* would be tagged `0x02 0104`,
+For example, to record an icon of a fungible token created from the seventh input, the `<meta>` tag would be `0x02 1207`, where the Name for an *NFT* on the fourth *output* from an existing category would be tagged `0x02 0104`,

 ### Fungible Token Supply Records